hugodiz/TextUtilsDNA/README.md

 High-performance text wrangling and fuzzy lookup functions for Excel, powered by .NET via ExcelDNA

 ## Introduction
-These hopefully useful, general-purpose Excel worksheet functions for text processing and fuzzy matching are written in VB.NET and plugged-in to Excel as an **xll** (C API).
+These hopefully useful, general-purpose Excel worksheet functions for text processing and fuzzy matching are written in VB.NET and plugged-in to Excel as an **xll** add-in.

 These functions rely entirely on ExcelDNA (by Govert van Drimmelen) in order for them to be exposed as Excel functions.